SmitPanchal1999/HealthCard/README.md

-#project is buid=ld on MEAN STACK
+#project is buit using MEAN STACK

 # Healthcard
 #To install node.js

-A nice project with nice description

 ---
 ## Requirements